 - The increase in stumpage earnings was driven by higher wood prices.
 Pulpwood prices in standing sales increased by 17–20% in real terms.
 Softwood logs prices increased by 6-7%, and energy wood prices rose by an average of 42%.

 - In 2024, commercial fellings of industrial wood increased by a total of 2% compared to the previous year, which also had a positive impact on the development of stumpage revenues.
-Growth was particularly strong for logs, which increased by 5%.
-The volume of pulpwood fell by 1 % and the volume of energy wood harvested fell by 2 %.
+Sawlog harvests increased by five percent and energy wood by nine percent.
+For pulpwood, the harvesting volume remained at the previous year’s level.

 - Logs accounted for 63% of the stumpage earnings, or EUR 2.3 billion, while pulpwood accounted for 29% and energy wood for 8% of the stumpage earnings.
 The shares of pulpwood and energy wood increased by one percentage point, as their prices rose more than those of logs.